 Your biggest priority right now though is to take care of yourself and your tiny but rapidly growing bub!
 You’ll have plenty of time and really, at the end of the day, your end goal is a healthy baby and a healthy you.

 If you manage to get through the first trimester without feeling fatigued and utterly exhausted at times – lucky you!
 Most women will feel extremely tired during the first trimester, which is to be expected when you’re growing not only a tiny human but also a whole new organ (the placenta!).

 Your body has so much to adjust to, it’s only natural that you’ll need more rest than usual.
 So, don’t fight it!
 If you’re feeling tired, your body is trying to tell you something so take any opportunity you can to go to bed early, sleep in a little or take a nap.
 I know it can be tricky to nap, especially when you’re at work but even if it’s just 5-10 mins with your eyes closed over your break, it all helps.

 It’s easy to feel bombarded with advice and information during this time.
-You may find yourself lost in a rabbit hole of blog posts, Pinterest searches and pregnancy books stacked by your beside table.
-Once people do know you’re pregnant you can be sure the unsolicited advice will start coming your way with all manner of do’s, don’ts and old wife’s tales to confuse you.
+You may find yourself lost in a rabbit hole of blog posts, Pinterest searches, and pregnancy books stacked by your bedside table.
+Once people do know you’re pregnant you can be sure the unsolicited advice will start coming your way with all manner of do’s, don’ts, and old wife’s tales to confuse you.